AElmaghawry/Kinematics_ABB_1600/README.md

 Four/five Engineering and Computer Science students.
 Required Skills:
 - Programming in python or C++
-- Strong Mathematical Background & Knowledge in kinetics and kinematics
+- Strong Mathematical Background and knowledge in kinetics and kinematics
 - Experience in mechanical design and fabrication / CAD design
 - Experience in Computer Vision is highly preferred